veyselbalck/veyselbalck/README.md

-# 👋 Hi, I'm Veysel Balcı
+# 👋 Hi, I'm Veysel Balçık

 Welcome to my GitHub portfolio!
 Here, you can explore my academic, internship, thesis, and personal projects.
 All repositories are carefully organized by category for easy browsing.